1. Create a wish list.

-Some shy away from swimming pools for fear of their environmental impact, but the industry has worked hard in the last few years to make pool owner and steward of the environment not mutually exclusive terms.
+Some shy away from swimming pools for fear of their environmental impact, but the industry has worked hard in the last few years to make pools eco-friendly.
 Today’s pool heaters can be heated almost entirely using solar energy.
-There are even swimming pools filtered using totally natural methods—an attached pond does all the work—and other alternatives that can now replace many chemical water treatments can now be replaced by less harsh natural alternatives.
-Swimming pool covers also reduce the amount of water lost and then replaced due to evaporation.
+There are even swimming pools filtered using natural methods—an attached pond does all the work—and other alternatives that can now replace many chemical water treatments.
+Swimming pool covers also help with water lost in evaporation, saving you time and money.

 Elegant waterfalls, spouting sconces, bubbling fountains—people love water features almost as much as the swimming pools themselves.
-If you’re interested in adding a few jets to your swimming pool, though, it’s best to do it during the initial construction.
-Retrofitting can be tricky (and sometimes impossible, depending on your swimming pool and what you want done) without a major remodel.
-It also costs more than twice as much, typically, to install water features after the fact.
+If you’re interested in adding a few jets to your swimming pool design, it’s best to do it during the initial construction.
+Retrofitting can be tricky and sometimes impossible, depending on your swimming pool and what you want done.
+It also costs more than twice as much to install water features or to remodel the pool design.

 16. Plant with purpose.

-This is especially important when thinking about your budget.
-You won’t want that swimming pool sitting in the yard by itself, so consider what you’d like to plant and where.
+Plants are especially important when thinking about your pool design.
+A swimming pool without landscaping can look bare so consider what you’d like to plant and where.
 Avoid planting messy trees, palms, gums, sycamores or trees with far-reaching, shallow root systems near your swimming pool, for instance.
-Instead go with bushy perennials that don’t grow as tall and can be moved if necessary.
+Instead, go with bushy perennials that don’t grow as tall and can be moved.

 17. Keep safety in mind.

 Beyond any required fencing your local codes require, consider what other safety measures you’ll want to have in place when creating your pool design.
 Swimming pools can be equipped with alarms to alert you when someone or something enters the water.
-Child-proof locks on gates, and security alarms on windows to the backyard are also considerations.
+Child-proof locks on gates and security alarms on windows to the backyard are also considerations.

 Things like coping, decking, and borders can make a swimming pool stand out.
-The materials used for each vary—stone, concrete, ceramic and glass tile—and each has its own advantages and disadvantages.
-Discuss with you designer which options are right for you when creating your pool design.
+The materials used for each varies—stone, concrete, ceramic and glass tile—and each has its advantages and disadvantages.
+Discuss with your designer which options are right for you when creating your pool design.

 19. Put fun on the list.

 As the swimming pool nears completion, it’s time to enjoy yourself by gathering all those extras that make pool ownership fun.
 Toys, games, floats, swimsuits, patio furniture, you name it.
-Accessorizing is half the fun.
+Accessorising is half the fun!

 20. Plan your first pool party!

 Don’t forget to throw a big bash to celebrate your new swimming pool.
-Get the burgers on the grill, invite the kids’ friends and a few of your own over, and break in your swimming pool in style.
+Get the snags on the BBQ, invite over kids’ friends and party in your swimming pool in style.